CN-TU/pysdoclust-stream/README.md

 ## Folder Structure and Evaluation Experiments

-The [cpp] folder contains the code for the C++ core algorithms, which might be used directly by C++ projects.
+The [cpp] folder contains the code for the C++ core algorithms, which might be used directly in C++ projects.

-When using SDOclustream from Python, the C++ algorithms are wrapped by the interfaces in the SWIG folder.
+When using SDOclustream from Python, the C++ algorithms are wrapped by the interfaces in the [swig] folder.
 These wrapper functions are translated to a Python interface and have the main purpose of providing an interface which can easily be parsed by SWIG.

 The [python] folder contains the Python interface invoking the Python interface provided by SWIG.